monta-app/static/terms-and-conditions.md

 **15. Changes to these Terms of Use**

-This Agreement was last updated on 24 May 2022.
+This Agreement was last updated on 9 June 2022.

 Monta reserves the right in its sole discretion, to modify, update, or otherwise revise the Terms of Use at any time.
 Such revisions shall be effective immediately upon posting updates to the Terms of Use on this webpage.
 Monta will notify you of any material changes to the terms.
 By using the Services after Monta has posted any modification, updates, or revisions, the User agrees to be bound by such revised Terms of Use.
 If any modification, update, or other change to these Terms of Use are not acceptable to you, then you have the right to terminate this Agreement provided you immediately terminate your use or access to the Services.